The enrollment period for the 2020 - 2021 school year will begin on October 15, 2019 and end on January 27, 2020.

 AMP Shadowing Opportunity

 The AMP offers the opportunity for potential students to be partnered with a current AMP student to experience our program up close and personal.
 This 3-hour long opportunity will allow potential students the ability to attend several AMP classes and get a behind-the-scenes look at our experiential laboratories and facilities.
-Shadowing opportunities must be scheduled in advance and are only available on the following dates: November 1, 2018; November 29, 2018; December 13, 2018.
+Shadowing opportunities must be scheduled in advance and are only available on the following dates: TO BE DETERMINED.
 We have the capacity to host 15 students on each of the above dates, on a first-come, first-served basis.
-The capacity has been reached for all of the AMP Shadowing opportunities and is no longer available.

 Agriscience Magnet Program (AMP) Guidelines/Expectations